lakonis/s_Regina2018/slides.md

 ===

-La conversation has a strong time dimension.
-But to become a format and a document, we must articulate the temporal dimension of the conversation with the spatial dimension of the document.
+The conversation has a strong time dimension.
+But to become a format and a document, we must articulate the temporal dimension with the spatial dimension of the document.

 There is a tension between flow and synthesis, a tension to be maintained so that the dynamic of the conversation can perpetuate.
 There is a sense of instability or metastability that reminds the metaphor of the crystal.

 Short forms and fragments can cristalise and dissolve according to a temporality more fluid than the article temporality.
-Our hypothesis is that the hybrid reading and writing practices should inspire us new form of scholarly communication.
+Our hypothesis is that our hybrid reading and writing practices should inspire us new form of scholarly communication.

 There is a precedent that truly legitimize this hypothesis:

-The Republic of Letters is known for the intense exchange of letters between scholars.
+Back in the 16 and 17th century, The Republic of Letters is known for the intense exchange of letters between scholars.

-In 1665, the first scholarly Journal: Le Journal des Savants was born in 1665, and was rapidely followed by other titles.
+In 1665, was born the first scholarly Journal: Le Journal des Savants.
+It was rapidely followed by other titles.
 What the journals were doing was first to edit and print the one-to-one letters, so that more readers could benefit from them.

 From then, started a process of formalisation of the epistolary genre towards what became in 2 decades the scientific article as we know it today.
 Journals in the 17th century simply invented a new communication format to enhance the Great Scientific Conversation.
 The article was the perfect artefact for sharing knowledge in the printing environment.

 According to nowadays writing and social practices, we can legitimately forsee a new kind of scholarly communication, that fully embrace the digital environment.
 It's only a question of formalisation.

-However there are two pitfalls to avoid when modelising and formalising a practices :
+However there are two pitfalls to avoid when modelising and formalising practices:

 * the draining of its dynamic
 * the enclosure of meaning.

 The principles of the commons should help us avoid these obstacles by opening the governance of our systems and dispositifs to the community.

 %%%%%%%%%%%%%%%%%%SECTIONmoveRight%%%%%%%%%%%%%%%%%%